michurin/tc/.github/README.md

 gender := tc.CmpN(user.Male, "male", "female", "n/a")
 ```

-You can simply assume defaults like this:
+You can simply assume defaults for zero values like this:

 ```go
 var tmpDir := tc.DefZero(os.GetEnv("TMP"), "/tmp")
 ```

 It's only several examples.
-You can work with nil pointers, defaults values and type casting.
+You can work with nil pointers, default values and type casting.

-Look at documentation and examples.
+Look at [documentation](https://pkg.go.dev/github.com/michurin/tc) for more examples.